Golf Barge Cruise Itinerary

 Sunday, Day 1 - Muirtown

-Guests are met in Inverness and transferred by private chauffeured minibus to Spirit of Scotland.
-Champagne Welcome and if you wish, an early evening stroll to the sea lock with wonderful views over the Moray and Beauly Firths.
-Then perhaps savour one of the hotel barge’s many single malts before your first dinner on board.
+Guests are met at our designated meeting point in Inverness and transferred by private chauffeured minibus to Spirit of Scotland.
+A Champagne Welcome awaits and perhaps later take an early evening stroll to the sea lock with wonderful views over the Moray and Beauly Firths.
+Dinner on board.